 The folklore festival’s roots in Christian traditions and indigenous myths and deities makes this a unique cultural experience.
-Spend two nights in Oruro during the weekend prior to Ash Wednesday to witness the triumph of good over evil displayed in the form of dances and music.
+Spend two days in Oruro during the weekend prior to Ash Wednesday to witness the triumph of good over evil displayed in the form of dances and music.
 Each costume, each gesture, each character, color, and movement have a symbolism and meaning in this carnival.

 Watch the parade from reserved seats along the main route

 Listen as your guide recounts the traditions of the festival

 Visit Sanctuary of the Socavón, Mining Museum, witches market, Street of the embroiderers and Conchupata Lighthouse